La Paz Mexico Travel

 With the Sea of Cortez on one side and the Sierra Laguna mountains on the other, La Paz is a paradise for outdoor enthusiasts and watersport aficionados.
 Located 160 km (100 miles) north of the more famous city of Cabo San Lucas, this traditional town is a must-visit.
 La Paz itself is a bit sleepy, but fear not, it’s far from boring.

 These suggestions of 21 things to do in La Paz will keep you on your feet.
 We decided to spend a week in and around La Paz and enjoyed every single day of our November visit.
 Planning a trip to Baja California soon?
 Check out these top 5 things to do in La Paz, it’s one of the best places to visit in Mexico!
-(Don’t miss the traveller resources section at the end of this post)
+(Don’t miss the traveler resources section at the end of this post)

 1. Stroll Around the Old Town